golanlevin/60-212/60-212_syllabus_fall2023.md

 * **Grades** (standards used by CMU on its transcripts, to indicate your objective level of effort in a course)
 * **Rubrics** (standards used by our class community in critiques, to provide subjective feedback about your creative work)
-* **Expectations of Professionalism** (standards used by the professor to judge your professional conduct, which help me decide whether I might someday write a letter of recommendation for you, agree to offer independent study credits to you, hire you as a research assistant, etc.).
+* **Expectations of Professionalism** (standards used by the professor to judge your professional conduct, which help me decide whether I might someday (e.g.) write a letter of recommendation for you, agree to offer independent study credits to you, hire you as a research assistant, or enroll you from my waitlist.

 ### Expectations of Professionalism
 There are a few elementary things you can do to ensure that you retain my highest respect for your professionalism.
 These things may seem simple and obvious, but it’s surprising how few students seem to get this right.
 At a minimum, I ask you to: